lqz94902/PythonLearn/README.md

 # PythonLearn
-*The track about learning Python language.*
+*The track of learning Python language.*